What Is Information Systems And Technology

 Expert Systems

 Expert systems emulate human expertise in specific domains.
-They use artificial intelligence techniques to solve complex problems by applying reasoning capabilities and knowledge bases Practical, not theoretical..
+They use artificial intelligence techniques to solve complex problems by applying reasoning capabilities and knowledge bases Worth keeping that in mind..

 Information Technology Infrastructure